What is the Clean Fuels Program?

-DEQ has identified the carbon intensity, or level of carbon emissions, for each type of available fuel, with diesel and gasoline having the highest carbon intensity.
-Each year, DEQ sets the level of carbon intensity of transportation fuels used in Oregon.
-DEQ requires fuel providers to show that the volume and type of fuel they supply for use in Oregon meets the carbon intensity level, or standard, for that year.
-DEQ gradually lowers the amount of carbon intensity in fuel allowed each year to meet the 2035 reduction goal.
+CFP has identified the carbon intensity value (gCO2e/MJ) for each available fuel type, with diesel and gasoline having the highest carbon intensity.
+Each year, the DEQ CFP sets the target carbon intensity values of transportation fuels for Oregon.
+The DEQ CFP requires fuel providers to show that the volume and fuel type they supply for use in Oregon complies with the target carbon intensity level, or standard, for that year.
+CFP incrementally lowers the carbon intensity value allowed for each fuel type to achieve the 2025 reduction goal.

-Businesses that create fuels that are cleaner than the annual limit generate credits, while higher carbon intensity fuels create deficits.
+Producers of fuels that are cleaner (or have a lower carbon intensity) than the target carbon intensity values for the defined year generate credits.
+Producers of fuels with higher carbon intensity values create deficits.
 Credits and deficits are measured in metric tons of greenhouse gas emissions.
 Credits can be sold to offset deficits, which in turn produces revenue to pay for projects that lower greenhouse gas emissions, such as electric school buses and charging stations.

-The Clean Fuels Program encourages reductions in carbon intensity by allowing a fuel provider to sell credits they have earned by going beyond the reduction goals for that year.
+CFP encourages reductions in carbon intensity values by allowing a fuel provider to sell credits they have earned by going beyond the reduction goals for that year.
 Those excess credits can be saved to offset future deficits or for future sale as demand increases.

-Examples of clean fuel providers include businesses that own electric vehicle charging stations, compressors for natural gas, or dispensers for propane.
-Utilities that supply electricity for electric vehicles, or manufacturers of ethanol and biodiesel, also earn credits that they can sell to pay for charging stations or to lower the cost of producing alternative fuels.
+Examples of clean fuel providers include entities that own electric vehicle charging stations, compressors for natural gas, or dispensers for propane.
+Utilities that supply electricity for electric vehicles or manufacturers of ethanol and biodiesel also earn credits that they can sell to pay for electric vehicle charging stations or to lower the cost of producing alternative fuels.